 - Click the "Score Changes" trigger, then click "Continue."

-- Using the dropdowns, select which score should trigger the automation and set whether the automation should run once or multiple times.
-Then click "Add start."
+- Use the dropdowns to select the score that should trigger the automation, then set the automation to run once or multiple times.

 - Then click "Add start."